Here are 7 reasons people everywhere are re-evaluating the network marketing industry as a legitimate career path and wealth building strategy.

 To my surprise, there were quite a few people I know who were using that medium to build their businesses, (all in different companies), and having success.

 In addition, there was a plethora of information online about how to build organizations using social media and the internet.

-Those who see the long term vision of this new model and go after it though, are going to reap the greatest rewards because they will be first to the party.
+Those who see the long term vision of the new online model and go after it though, are going to reap the greatest rewards because they will be first to the party.

-Facebook solves the three biggest network marketing roadblocks:
+Facebook (social media) solves the 3 biggest network marketing roadblocks:

 -The “list” is already made.

 If you’ve ever been in network marketing the first thing you’re told is to make a list of people you know.

 People usually have a hard time with this because they are prejudging based on whether or not they think the person would do it or how comfortable they are talking to them.

 The average person has 400-500 friends on Facebook.